Daniel Khalife: Sighting of escaped prisoner reported to Met Police

 The 21-year-old is accused of trying to spy for an enemy state, understood to be Iran, and plotting a fake bomb hoax.

-A member of the public reported seeing a man resembling Mr Khalife walking away from the delivery van that had stopped near the south entrance to the roundabout at the top of Trinity Road on Wednesday morning.
+A member of the public reported seeing Mr Khalife walking away from the delivery van that had stopped near the south entrance to the roundabout at the top of Trinity Road on Wednesday morning.

-"The man was then seen walking towards Wandsworth town centre," the statement added.
+"The man was then seen walking towards Wandsworth town centre," the police statement added.

 The sighting is one of several "key lines" of enquiry the Met says it is following.